Assistant Professor: Animation

 The School of Art & Design has over 60 faculty/staff and over 1,000 students, making it the largest public higher education art and design entity in the upper Midwest.
 UW–Stout has six distinct BFA programs, including Entertainment Design, Game Design & Development—Art, Graphic Design & Interactive Media, Industrial Design, Interior Design, and Studio Art, a BS in Art Education, and an MFA program in Design.
 The School of Art & Design student population accounts for roughly 13% of the on-campus undergraduate population at UW-Stout.
 For more information, please visit: https://www.uwstout.edu/artdes

 The University of Wisconsin-Stout offers a rich, dynamic and collaborative environment in which to work and grow.
 A member of the University of Wisconsin system, UW-Stout is unique within the system—it is named after its founder, James Huff Stout, and holds the distinction of being Wisconsin’s Polytechnic University, a designation which highlights its combination of applied learning, real-world experiences and a solid liberal arts foundation.
 UW-Stout values innovative approaches to solving problems in society and industry, and faculty are encouraged to maintain strong ties and seek collaborative projects within their disciplines and industries.
-UW-Stout offers 48 undergraduate and 26 graduate degrees, including two terminal degrees.
-Student enrollment is just over 9,500.
+UW-Stout offers 50 undergraduate and 24 graduate degrees, including two terminal degrees.
+Average student enrollment is 9,000.

 The university is located in Menomonie, Wisconsin, just 60 minutes east of the Twin Cities of Minneapolis and St. Paul, Minnesota.
 Menomonie is a vibrant town of 16,000, and is surrounded by lakes, streams and woodlands.
 The community is part of the scenic Chippewa Valley Region, which has a population base of more than 200,000.